Egyras/HeishaMon/Manage-Topics.md

 - find the Byte# and the decrypt rule in table *Protocol byte decrypt info:* according to the new topic
 - add the new TOPxx in front of the line.

 3. Open decode.h and add the new topic in.
-Make sure last in array does not end with comma (,) but all others do.
+Make sure each array entry ends with a comma ",".

 ```
 static const String topics[] = {"TOP0", //TOP0